ztomasze/sdnd/Characters/Stats/abilities.md

 ##### array
 Assign these scores to abilities as you choose: 15, 14, 12, 10, 10, 8.

 ### ability modifier

-Each ability modifier = (ability score - 10) / 2, round down.
+Each ability then has a modifier = (ability score - 10) / 2, round down.

 | score | modifier |
 | ----- | -------- |